jkphl/micrometa/doc/index.md

 ### Backwards compatibility

-Originally I had the intention to keep the second generation of *micrometa* as close to the first version as possible.
+Originally it was my intention to keep the second generation of *micrometa* as close to the former API as possible.
 For several reasons, however, I had to break backwards compatibility almost completely:

-* The first version of *micrometa* was very [Microformats](http://microformats.org/wiki)-centric and supported a couple of features that aren't inherent to other formats.
-And vice versa, some of the other formats bring in additional features which I had to find a good common ground for.
-The new generation focuses on a lean unified output and syntax for all of them.
-If there's enough interest, I'll bring back some of these features (e.g. the [IndieWeb authorship algorithm](http://indiewebcamp.com/authorship)) as plugins / accompanying libraries.
+* The first generation of *micrometa* was very [Microformats](http://microformats.org/wiki)-centric and supported a couple of features that aren't inherent to other formats.
+And vice versa, some of the other formats bring in additional features that I had to find a good common ground for.
+The new generation focuses on a lean and unified structure for all of them.
+If there's enough interest, I'll bring back some of the original features (e.g. the [IndieWeb authorship algorithm](http://indiewebcamp.com/authorship)) as plugins or complementary libraries.
 Let me know!
-* Several of the supported formats have the concept of contexts / vocabularies that are associated with namespace-like URIs / IRIs, which also comes in handy when combining the formats.
+* Some of the supported formats have the concept of contexts / vocabularies that are associated with namespace-like URIs / IRIs, which also comes in handy when combining the formats.
 To support the distinct storage of profiles and names, most of the old public methods had to be changed significantly, making backwards compatibility close to impossible.

 ## Installation